-What is a microservice?
-Definition
+What is a microservice?..
+A definition

 Microservices common features

 - Characteristics of its software: It may be broken down into several independent parts.
-To accomplish that, each of the services may be deployed and modified without affecting other functional aspects of the application.
+To accomplish this, each of the services may be deployed and modified without affecting other functional aspects of the application.

 - Characteristics of its architecture: Each module is independent, since each one of them has its own database; in other words, not all services connect with the same database.
-Therefore, overloading and application downtime is prevented.
+Therefore, overloading and application downtime is reduced.

 Microservice advantages and disadvantages

 We now know what microservices are, having briefly explored their architecture and main characteristics.
 We will now look at some of their advantages and disadvantages.

 - Modular functionality, independent modules.

 - Developer freedom to develop and deploy services independently

 - Use of containers, allowing for a quick deployment and development of the application